In this section

 The Physical Education will provide many opportunities to ensure that vast provision promotes increased levels of participation.
 Pupils will be provided with opportunities to partake in a variety of activities throughout the year.
 Levels of skill will be appreciated and individuals will be encouraged to make progress on their own targets.

-Mr Boyd has the overall responsibility for the extra-curricular programme and encourages the CGS staff to promote excellence and participation.
-Excellenece will be developed in many sports where training schedules are provided for skill and fitness.
+Mr Gibson has the overall responsibility for the extra-curricular programme and encourages the CGS staff to promote excellence and participation.
+Excellence will be developed in many sports where training schedules are provided for skill and fitness.
 Pupils will compete in many competitions throughout the school year and will be provided with many opportunities to develop themselves as a whole person.

 Resources